Cultura Mariachi en México: mucho más que Plaza Garibaldi

 bueno >< malo adj

-World Cultural Heritage
+World Cultural Heritage at the Mariachi School

 If you discuss Mariachi music with a Mexican, it will often bring out a smile: the musicians are associated with party and festivity, but are usually not regarded with the respect they deserve among Mexicans.
 It wasn’t until UNESCO declared the Mariachi tradition Immaterial World Cultural Heritage (Patrimonio Cultural inmaterial de la Humanidad) in 2011, that the idea of establishing a school for Mariachi music in CDMX was taken seriously, although the tradition was held in high esteem in, for example, the USA and Japan and Mariachi schools already existed in several other countries.